 ARTICLE II: Purpose

-The Undergraduate Council is an advisory and legislative board on matters of undergraduate education at George Mason University in accordance with polices set forth by the Board of Visitors.
+The Undergraduate Council is an advisory and administrative board on curricular matters of undergraduate education at George Mason University, with the goal of ensuring the quality and consistency of undergraduate education.

 The principal function of the UC is to review and make recommendations to the Provost on behalf of the University regarding the undergraduate curriculum.
 This specifically includes:

 a.
-Reviewing proposals for the creation, modification, or discontinuation of all undergraduate academic degree programs, certificate programs, new bachelor’s/accelerated master’s programs, minors, and courses; b.
-Monitoringundergraduate program assessment; c.
+Reviewing proposals for the creation, modification, or discontinuation of all undergraduate academic degree programs, certificate programs, bachelor’s/accelerated master’s programs, minors, and courses; b.
+Providing a forum for disseminating undergraduate program assessment; c.
 Serving in an advisory capacity to the Senate regarding academic policies for undergraduates.

 ARTICLE III: Members